Sankarlal: Plot

-The film begins with an ordinary man Dharmalingam vacationing in Ooty with his family where he is framed for murder by a criminal Chelladurai.
-Dharmalingam is jailed while his wife, son Mohan and daughter Seetha all end up split from each other.
+The film begins with an ordinary man Dharmalingam vacationing in Ooty with his family where he is framed for murder by a criminal named Chelladurai.
+Dharmalingam is jailed while his wife, son Mohan and daughter Seetha all end up separated from each other.
 After several years, the vengeful Dharmalingam returns to confront Chelladurai as the secretive Sankarlal and also desperately is on the lookout for his lost family.
 Chelladurai has meanwhile kidnapped a girl named Hema for ransom and Mohan is deputed by Hema's father to rescue her.
 This results in Dharmalingam and Mohan locking horns in their fight against their common enemy Chelladurai.